HardenChris/reading-notes/code_301/read_12.md

 * What code would you use if a resource used to exist but no longer does?
   * 410 Gone
 * What is the ‘Forbidden’ status code?
-  * 403 - the client client does not have permission to access.
+  * 403 - the client does not have permission to access.

 ## Build A REST API With Node.js, Express, & MongoDB - Quick